Scholarships are not renewed each year. YOU MUST REAPPLY

 - All of the guidelines previously stated are amendable at the discretion of the Session's Scholarship Committee, with approval by the Session.

-Students applying for funds may download the "Request for Application" Form (in Word format) or may pick up a copy of the Application from the church business office.
+Students applying for funds may download the "Scholarship Application" Form (in Word format) or may pick up a copy of the Application from the church business office.

 Completed forms may be mailed, faxed or emailed back to First Presbyterian Church.
 Instructions are on the Application.
 Please note that the Application also contains three Reference forms.